-Indication not made/incorrectly Default## made Scheme / Plan Name As indicated on the application form/transaction slip (The applicable NAV shall be as per the funds available for utilization).
-Income Distribution cum Capital Withdrawal option (IDCW) / Growth Option Growth Option Payout of IDCW / Reinvestment of IDCW Reinvestment of IDCW IDCW and Annual IDCW sub- options Annual Sub-Option Mode of holding (in cases where there are more than one applicant) Joint Direct Plan opted (with/without distributor code on the application) Units will be allotted in "Direct Plan" Broker code is mentioned as "DIRECT" / incorrect / eft blank Units will be created under "Direct Plan" with broker code "Direct" Status of First Applicant (Individual, HUF, Company etc.) Others # Demat account details Units will be held in physical mode
+Indication not made/ Default##

+incorrectly made

+Scheme / Plan Name As indicated on the application form / transaction slip (The applicable NAV shall be as per the funds available for utilization).

+Income Distribution cum Growth Option

+Capital Withdrawal option (IDCW) / Growth Option

+Payout of Reinvestment of IDCW

+IDCW / Reinvestment of IDCW

+Daily, Weekly, Monthly IDCW Monthly Sub-Option

+sub-options

+Mode of holding (in cases Joint

+where there are more than one

+applicant)

+Direct Plan opted (with/ Units will be allotted in "Direct

+without distributor code on the Plan"

+application)

+Broker code is mentioned as Units will be created under

+"DIRECT" / incorrect / eft "Direct Plan" with broker code

+blank "Direct"

+Status of First Applicant Others #

+(Individual, HUF, Company etc.)

+Demat account details Units will be held in physical

+mode

-- Applicants, who wish to opt for Demat mode (including a transferee), will be required to have a beneficiary account with a DP of NSDL / CDSL and will be required to indicate in the application the DP's name, DP ID Number and its beneficiary account number with DP.
+- \ Applicants, who wish to opt for Demat mode (including a transferee), will be required to have a beneficiary account with a DP of NSDL/CDSL and will be required to indicate in the application the DP's name, DP ID Number and its beneficiary account number with DP.
 In the absence of the information (including incomplete / incorrect information) in respect of DP ID/BO ID, the application will be processed with statement option as 'physical' only. - # Tax rates (including the tax on dividend distribution) wherever applied on 'Others' by the Mutual Fund shall be the same as applicable to a Resident Indian Company.

 Any investments or switch-in requests received in the name of the discontinued Plans will be processed under the available single Plan.
-For more details refer to Notice-cum-Addendum dated September 28, 2012 or visit our website at www. assetmanagement.hsbc.co.in.
+For more details refer to Notice-cum-Addendum dated September 28, 2012 or visit our website at www.assetmanagement.hsbc.co.in.